 6. Korea, Thailand, and Vietnam

 These three countries offer similar benefits and target mostly European and United States residents.
 In return for moving to Korea, Thailand, or Vietnam, they’ll give you a job teaching English and other courses.
-The process is simple and fairly quick, so once you’ve covered the moving costs, you’ll be off to Asia sooner than you think!
+The process is simple and relatively quick, so once you’ve covered the moving costs, you’ll be off to Asia sooner than you think!

-While it may not be an isolated island paradise like you’d expect, Mauritius has so much to offer.
+While it may not be an isolated island paradise as you’d expect, Mauritius has so much to offer.
 It has beautiful weather, a thriving economy, high-quality schools, and free healthcare for residents.
 It’s also a multicultural hub full of diversity!